Creating and sending invitation emails

 Sending invitation emails

 Before sending your invitations, we strongly recommend ensuring your event has been tested thoroughly.
-Additionally, the event must be “Live” in order to send invitations.
+Additionally, the event must be “Live” to send invitations.

 When ready, invitations can be sent by taking the following steps: